Garden133 Hardware: Solar-Powered, ESP32-Based Soil Moisture Sensor System Design

 The sensor has its electronics exposed, which makes it unsuitable for outdoor use.
 I first tried protecting the sensor by covering the electronics with a potting compound7.
 This worked, but it was kind of a pain, it was expensive, and the warning label on the compound I tried was a bit terrifying.

-Projecting moisture sensor with potting compound
+Attempt at protecting sensor with potting compound

 The power system, integrating battery and solar power, was the most challenging part of the design.